isaacullah/isaacullah.github.io/GIS_Workshops/index.md

 ---

-[^1]: For a particularly eloquent arguement in favor of FOSS in archaeology, please see the article by my friend Benjamin Ducke, ["Natives of a connected world: free and open source software in archaeology"](http://www.tandfonline.com/doi/full/10.1080/00438243.2012.743259#.VD7dxHW9-Ak)
+[^1]: For a particularly eloquent argument in favor of FOSS in archaeology, please see the article by my friend Benjamin Ducke, ["Natives of a connected world: free and open source software in archaeology"](http://www.tandfonline.com/doi/full/10.1080/00438243.2012.743259#.VD7dxHW9-Ak)